 Different VPNs utilize a range of different protocols to create a secure encrypted tunnel.
 PureVPN supports multiple protocols including IKEv2, PPTP, L2TP, OpenVPN, and SSTP.
 Each VPN protocol operates on 256-bit encryption, except PPTP which operates on 128-bit encryption.
 We would typically recommend using OpenVPN whenever possible as it is open-source and offers the highest levels of speed and reliability.

 Does PureVPN Provide a Good Server Network?

 It is helpful to consider the server network that a Virtual Private Network service offers when deciding on the right one for you.
 Despite the fact that a VPN provider may remove or add servers if customer demand decreases or increases, the number of servers and server locations is useful to know.
 The higher number of server locations that a VPN offers, the easier it will be to find a reliable and fast server connection, whether you are at home or abroad.
-A greater number of servers in a range of different locations also offers more choice when it comes to masking your real IP location too.
+A greater number of servers in a range of different locations also offers more choice when it comes to masking your public IP address too.

 Virtual servers can pose an issue if you want to know what country is handling your private internet data.
 This is hard to do with PureVPN.
 Despite that you can find out which of its servers are virtual, they are placed in a location that is near to the actual geographical location.
 This means that it is not an exact location, and it remains difficult to determine where your data is being handled.
 This may be a cause for concern if you are worried about your data being stored or routed through certain legal jurisdictions.